Voice, Show Choirs, Theatre, Musical Theatre

 After performances at the Historic Chicago Auditorium Theater (home of The Ziegfield Follies), and other Chicago venues, Ms. Friese-Kaufman has performed with the Jacksonville Symphony Chorus and Grand Opera.
 She recently performed as a member of the Jacksonville Symphony Chorus at Lincoln Center in New York in the fall of 2014.
 Her opera performances include roles in The Jacksonville Symphony Grand Opera presentations of Turandot, Cossi Fan Tutti, and The Elixer of Love, La Boheme.
 Additionally her performance repertoire includes numerous performances in Opera, Stage Musicals, Vocal Competitions, and Ensemble and Solo Work.

 Ms. Kaufman’s instructional methodology includes pedagogy, theory, and performance & vocal techniques to insure the healthiest and most productive vocalists.
 She is a member of The National Association for Teachers of Singers (NATS), GMEA and NAfME providing competition training and expertise for her students.
 Students of Ms. Kaufman have auditioned for and been accepted into College and University Music Programs, Musical Theater Productions, Singing and Talent Competitions in High School and University Programs, as well as national entertainment competitions such as American Idol and The Voice.
+Her middle school students have performed with the University of North Florida Opera Program.

 Guitar and Ukulele